Negan: Season 10

-Following the storm, Negan is allowed some leeway and works in Alexandria as a gardener and maintenance man under guard, until Gabriel pairs him up with Aaron (Ross Marquand) to protect Alexandria from repeated walker attacks.
-After being attacked by Walkers while on patrol, Aaron is temporarily blinded and struggles his way to a cabin, where he finds Negan, who helps him.
+Following the storm, Negan is allowed some leeway and works in Alexandria as a gardener and maintenance man under guard, until Gabriel partners him with Aaron (Ross Marquand) to protect Alexandria from repeated zombie attacks.
+After being attacked by zombies while on patrol, Aaron is temporarily blinded and struggles to a cabin, where he finds Negan, who helps him.
 The two then return to Alexandria.
 While defending Lydia (Cassady McClincy) from an attack by a group of thieves called the Highwaymen, Negan kills one of their number, Margo (Jerri Tubbs), in self-defense and faces possible execution.
 He escapes, aided by Brandon (Blaine Kern III), the son of a former Savior who is a fan of his.
 After Negan attempts to get a woman and her son to safety at the Hilltop, Brandon kills them both to impress him.
 Enraged, Negan beats him to death.

 Apparently reverting to his old ways and armed with a new Lucille created by Brandon, Negan joins the Whisperers, a rival faction bent on destroying the other communities, and becomes the right hand and lover of their leader, Alpha (Samantha Morton).
 Negan aids in the attack on Hilltop, having the Whisperers block the roads so that the Hilltop residents cannot easily escape, though Negan tries to convince Alpha to spare their lives and offer them a choice to join her.
 Following the attack, Negan encounters Aaron, who blames him for the death of his partner Eric (Jordan Woods-Robinson) six years earlier.
 Negan captures Lydia and brings Alpha to what she thinks is her location, but it is revealed that Negan hid the girl elsewhere to lure Alpha into a trap; he then slits Alpha's throat, killing her.
-Negan subsequently is accepted by Daryl as a tentative ally of the communities following learning of his assassination of Alpha on Carol's orders.
-When the final battle comes, Negan at first refuses to take any part despite his greater experience in walking amongst the dead, knowing that Beta and the other Whisperers will be gunning for him and going so far as to tell Lydia that getting involved is futile and it will end badly.
-However, Lydia apparently changes his mind and Negan suddenly appears to distract Beta from going after Lydia, giving Daryl the distraction that he needs to finally take down Beta.
-After the battle, Negan tells Lydia that he intends to stay at least for the time being.
-However, he is dismayed to see that Maggie has returned, and begins trying to stay out of her way, knowing that she wants him dead.
+Negan subsequently is accepted by Daryl as a tentative ally of the communities for conducting the execution on Carol's orders.
+When the final battle comes, Negan at first refuses to take part, knowing that Beta and the other Whisperers will prioritize killing him and going so far as to tell Lydia that it is futile and will end badly.
+However, Lydia apparently changes his mind and Negan suddenly appears to distract Beta from attacking Lydia, giving Daryl the opportunity to attack Beta.
+After the battle, Negan tells Lydia that he intends to stay for a while.
+However, he is dismayed to see that Maggie has returned, and tries to avoid her.